RafaelEstrella05/wgu-c964-digit-recognition/README.md

     - checks for only 1 digit drawn
     - disregards drawn clusters that are too small
     - checks to make sure canvas is not empty

+## Pycharm setup
+1. Clone the repository
+2. Open the project in Pycharm
+3. Configure the Python interpreter to use Python 3.10.12
+4. Install all the missing dependencies
+5. Run the main.py file